When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The downside to baseball?
 There’s a huge volume in a short period of time.
 Betting on baseball is like binge drinking.
 You consume a lot in a short period of time and before you know it, it’s all over.
 The season begins in April and ends in October, meaning that there is a five-month hiatus for fans and bettors of the sport.

-If you’re restricting all your betting to MLB, hopefully you don’t wake up with a financial hangover after the World Series.
+If you’re restricting all your betting to MLB, hopefully, you don’t wake up with a financial hangover after the World Series.

 Another reason why baseball might be a bad sport to bet on?
 Sports betting usually increases outside of the summer months when people are often going on vacation or spending more time outdoors.
 Baseball follows the weather and doesn’t offer sports bettors much entertainment during the winter months.
+Start betting on MLB by finding out if your state has legal MLB betting allowed.

 This list’s next two entries are hugely popular sports to bet on in the United States, NCAA football and basketball.
 Let’s look at football first.